 Sometimes, you’ll receive a different type of prompt where you’re given a quote or statement on a certain topic.
 You’ll be asked to explain to what extent you disagree or agree with that quote or statement.

 In that case, you’ll first have to determine what the statement or quote exactly says about the issue at hand.
-So careful reading is key to understand what the author is trying to convey.
+So, careful reading is vital to understand what the author is trying to convey.

-Also here, you must use specific reasoning and supporting details from the passage, and you can also add your personal experiences or and examples to support your standpoint.
-Then you can start thinking about writing your HiSET essay.
+Also here, you must use specific reasoning and supporting details from the passage, and you can also add your personal experiences and examples to support your standpoint.
+Then, you can start thinking about writing your HiSET essay.

 The five HiSET subject tests are graded on a scale that runs from 1 to 20.
-The passing score on each of the subtests is 8 and across the board, your score must be no less than 45.
+The HiSET passing score on each of the HiSET subtests is 8, and across the board, your score must be no less than 45.
 Check also here for the HiSET score chart.

 This means that even if your overall score is (far) above 45 but on one subject test you haven’t reached the 8-mark, you did not pass the HiSET exam.